Why Your Furnace Could be Blowing Cold Air

-You listen to your HVAC system start up and you’re expecting a cozy blast of warm air, but instead all you have is cool air blowing.
+You hear your HVAC system start up and you’re expecting a cozy blast of warm air, but instead all you have is cool air blowing.
 That’s not what you want in the freezing weather!

-There are a handful of reasons why your furnace could be putting off cold air.
-Service Experts Heating & Air Conditioning is here with a couple of them to help you detect the problem.
+There are a handful of reasons why your furnace could be blowing cold air.
+Service Experts Heating & Air Conditioning is here with a couple of them to help you detect the culprit.

-It might sound silly, but the thermostat is the first thing you want to look at.
-It’s the starting place for any furnace technician, too.
+It may sound silly, but the thermostat is the first thing you want to look at.
+It’s the first place any heating system technician will check, too.
 Confirm the system is set to “auto as opposed to “on.”
-If the thermostat is set to “on” then your furnace will blow constantly, even when it isn’t really heating the air being produced, thus blowing cold air.
+If the thermostat is set to “on” then your heating system will blow constantly, even when it isn’t really heating the air coming out, thus blowing cold air.
 Changing it to “auto” will make sure the heating equipment only blows when it’s really heating the air to keep your home warm and comfortable.

 Most air filters need to be changed once a month to avoid them from becoming dirty and clogged.
-If they aren’t swapped out often enough, the soiled air filter may obstruct airflow into your furnace.
-If this happens, it can overheat your furnace, causing the equipment to stop heating as a safeguard.
+If air filters aren’t swapped out often enough, the soiled air filter may obstruct airflow into your heating equipment.
+If this occurs, it can overheat your system, causing the equipment to stop heating as a safeguard.

-If your duct work contains leaks, connection issues, or was not designed correctly, it could permit warm air from the furnace to escape out.
-This would not only cause your heating equipment to blow cold air, it could significantly run up your heating bills since your heating system is heating non-living space, and will have to work harder to keep your home at the desired temperature.
+If your duct work contains leaks, connection issues, or was not designed correctly, it could allow warm air from the heating system to escape out.
+This would not only cause your heating equipment to produce cold air, it could significantly run up your heating bills since your furnace is heating non-living space, and will have to work overtime to keep your home at the desired temperature.

-There are multiple other reasons that your furnace could produce cold air.
-Call Service Experts Heating & Air Conditioning today and we’ll send a professional to diagnose your problem and get your home warm and comfortable again in no time.
-If you haven’t turned on your furnace yet but don’t want to get left in the cold, contact us about our fall promotion and learn how you can save money on a heating tune-up.
+There are multiple other reasons that your heating system could produce cold air.
+Call Service Experts Heating & Air Conditioning today and we’ll send a professional to diagnose your issue and get your home warm and comfortable again in no time.
+If you have yet to turn on your furnace but don’t want to get left in the cold, contact us about our fall promotion and find out how you can save money on a heating tune-up.